 I use HackerRank for training with coding problems.
 I think it makes good sense to do that from time to time!

 A lot of people look at a tool like HackerRank and pose the following questions: “Why would I practice with these algorithmic problems when this is not what I do at work?”.
 Fair question.
 Here are a few reasons to do that:

 - Solving algorithmic problems teaches programming techniques that can be applied in different contexts.

 - Non-trivial efficiency problems come up from time to time in most projects.
 When you work with algorithmic challenges, you are well equipped to handle them.

 - You may be asked similar questions in an interview.
 Even if you are not looking for a new job, you may be required to participate in an interview.
 This is common for us in the consulting business, but it may also happen for start-up employees, as their company is being bought.

 - It makes you a better interviewer.
-Expert skill in solving these kind of problems helps you to quickly understand what others are trying to write and debug their code in your head.
+Expert skill in solving these kinds of problems helps you to quickly understand what others are trying to write and debug their code in your head.

 - You may get to practice parts of your programming language that you are not using that often.